 (c) be a registered nurse with a practising certificate from the Nursing Council of New Zealand or equivalent.

 2. Candidates for the Postgraduate Diploma in Nursing shall follow a flexible programme of study, which shall consist of courses totalling at least 120 credits, comprising:

 (a) courses listed in the Schedule for the Qualification; and including:

 (b) any compulsory courses listed in the Schedule for the Qualification; and

 (c) attending Contact Workshops, block courses, field trips, studios, workshops, tutorials, and laboratories as required.

 3. A candidate who has been awarded the Massey University Postgraduate Certificate in Nursing or its equivalent from another tertiary institution may apply to cross-credit up to 60 credits to the Postgraduate Diploma.

-4. The Postgraduate Diploma in Nursing is awarded with or without an endorsement.
+4. The Postgraduate Diploma in Nursing is awarded without an endorsement.

 168.713 Evidence-Based Practice 30 credits